Funds Availability Policy

 How do I make a claim for a refund?

 If you believe that you have suffered a loss relating to a substitute check that you received and that was posted to your account, please contact us at P.O.
-Box 100, London, KY 40743-0100 (606)877-2200.
-You must contact us within 40 calendar days of the date that we mailed the substitute check in question or the account statement showing that the substitute check was posted to your account, whichever is later.
+Box 100, London, KY 40743-0100 or by phone at (606)877-2200.
+You must contact us within 40 calendar days of the date that we mailed (or otherwise delivered by a means to which you agree) the substitute check in question or the account statement showing that the substitute check was posted to your account, whichever is later.
 We will extend this time period if you were not able to make a timely claim because of extraordinary circumstances.

 Your claim must include: